 Have a question about credit cards?
 E-mail me at email@example.com and I’d be happy to help.

-*Information about the Chase Freedom card, the Wells Fargo Propel American Express card and the Citi Premier Card has been collected independently by CreditCards.com.
+*Information about the Chase Freedom card and the Wells Fargo Propel American Express card has been collected independently by CreditCards.com.
 The card details on this page have not been reviewed or provided by the card issuers.